-Ian Blackford kicked out of Commons
+Ian Blackford ordered out of Commons

 Under parliamentary rules, MPs are not allowed to accuse each other of lying in the House of Commons.

-The Speaker gave him several chances to change his remarks to "unintentionally mislead" MPs.
+Speaker Sir Lindsay Hoyle gave him several chances to change his remarks to "unintentionally misled".

+But Mr Blackford's responded: "It's not my fault if the prime minister can't be trusted to tell the truth."